SalikaThilakarathne/salikathilakarathne.github.io/_projects/beach_resilience.md

 layout: page
 title: beach resilience to storm-induced erosion
 description: what contributes to beach profile recovery after significant erosion events.
-img: assets/img/fig_brn_storm_sel_methd.pdf
 importance: 1
 category: work
-related_publications: einstein1956investigations, einstein1950meaning
+related_publications: thilakarathne_2023_machine
 ---

 Currently working on this project.
 The beach recovery is checked in the 10-day post-storm period.
 A storm data set of 347 is used.

 A lot of content to be updated, more work to be done.
 Following function was used to check the profile change during a storm event.
+This is a continuation from the susceptibility quantification approach.

     ---
     def prof_change_temp(start,end):